business-factory/custom-integration-adapter-api/offline-integration-api.md

  * `state` - For US states, use [2-character ANSI abbreviation code](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standard_state_code).
 For states outside US, use state name with no punctuation, no special characters, no white space.
  * `madid` - Mobile advertiser id.

-Usually, most of these columns will be not present or empty (because the client's data source does not have them), but at least either an `email` or `phone` must be present (otherwise the FB won't be able to match such events to real users).
+Usually, most of these columns will not be present or be empty (because the client's data source does not have them), but at least either an `email` or `phone` should be present (otherwise the FB won't be able to match such events to real users).

 Example of a CSV file in this format: